SFU-CMPT-201/a8-pub/README.md

       \-- *.c
 ```

-* There is `include/` created already that contains a header file.
-You will use the header file for
+* `include/` contains a header file.
+You will use the header file for this assignment.
+Also, you
-  this assignment.
-You need to add your own header files there.
+  need to add your own header files there.
 * You need to create `src/` and add all your `.c` files.
 * You need to make sure that you use the correct C and C++ compilers with CMake.
-As mentioned
+As you know
-  earlier, we use `clang` in this course, and the command below sets the C and C++ compilers for
+  already, we use `clang` in this course, and the commands below set the C and C++ compilers for
   CMake to `clang` and `clang++`.
-What it does is setting the environment variables `CC` and `CXX`,
+What they do is setting the environment variables `CC` and `CXX`,
   which various programs commonly use to find the C and C++ compilers.

   ```bash